Understanding trained CNNs by indexing neuron selectivity: Introduction

-Afterwards, we introduce the concept of neuron selectivity index, that is used in human vision research to characterize the response of specific cells to specific stimuli (\cite{Shapley11}).
-This concept allows to achieve a higher level of abstraction in the understanding of a single neuron.
-In this work we provide two selectivity indexes which are different in their essence: a \textit{color selectivity index} that quantifies the degree of response of a neuron to a specific color; a \textit{class selectivity index} that quantifies the degree of response of a neuron to a specific class label.
-Indexes are derived from the neuron feature or directly from the set of images with maximum activations.
 We analyze both indexes on a VGG-M network (\cite{Chatfield14}) trained on ImageNet (\cite{imagenet_cvpr09}) and we confirm their flexibility to cluster neurons according to their index values and extract conclusions in terms of their task in the net.
-By selecting color selective neurons we are able to outline how color is represented by the network.
-Curiously we found some parallelism between color representation in the first convolutional layer and known evidences about the representation in the human visual system.
+By analyzing color selective neurons we are able to outline how color is represented by the network.
+Curiously, some parallelisms were found between color representation in the internal representation of a CNN and the human visual system \cite{rafegas2018,rafegas2017}.
 Color selective-neurons also show some preferences towards specific colors which coincide with ImageNet color biases.
-Indexing on class selectivity neurons we found highly class selective neurons like \textit{digital-clock} at conv2, \textit{cardoon} at conv3 and \textit{ladybug} at conv5, much before the fully connected layers.
+Indexing on class selectivity we found highly class selective neurons like \textit{digital-clock} at conv2, \textit{cardoon} at conv3 and \textit{ladybug} at conv5, much before the fully connected layers.

+To sum up, in table \ref{tab:taxonomy_methods} we propose a taxonomy for the revised approaches dealing with the problem of understanding and visualizing CNN internal representations.
+The works have been classified in three groups according to their objective: (a) characterizing individual neuron activity; (b) inverting the feature maps; and (c) applying controlled modifications either to the input or to the activations.
+For each of the approaches we analyze three different properties of the proposed methodology.